Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

 At this point the Reach Robotics nodes have been built and are ready to use.

 .. note::
-   If you are using a ROS 2 distribution other than foxy you'll need to modify the source command accordingly i.e. ```source /opt/ros/humble/setup.bash```
+   If you are using a ROS 2 distribution other than Foxy, you'll need to modify the source command accordingly.
+I.e. ```source /opt/ros/humble/setup.bash```

 Packages
 ---------------------------